 Focuses on issues related to women's health status in the U.S. and around the world.
-Examines topics such as: female sexuality, reproduction and fertility management, eating disorders, victims of sexual abuse, women as health care practitioners, the impact of modern medical technology, and the influence of the women's health movement in encouraging self-responsibility.
+Examines topics such as: female sexuality, reproduction and fertility management, eating disorders, victims of sexual abuse, women as healt care practitioners, the impact of modern medical technol ogy, and the influence of the women's health movement is encouraging self-responsibility.
 Course attributes: C&FS, WMST.